micha-a-schmidt/SydneyFundamentalPhysics/content/home/events_upcoming.md

  css_class = ""
 +++

-Contact [Michael Schmidt](http://michael.cai-schmidt.org/#contact) If you want to participate in future webinars.
+[Contact us via the webform](#contact) if you want to participate in future webinars.